Jay Groome: San Diego Padres

 On August 2, 2022, the Red Sox traded Groome to the San Diego Padres in exchange for Eric Hosmer, Max Ferguson, Corey Rosier, and cash considerations.
 The Padres assigned Groome to the El Paso Chihuahuas of the Triple-A Pacific Coast League.
 He made 10 starts for El Paso after the trade, posting a 3–2 record and 3.16 ERA with 44 strikeouts in 51 1/3 innings pitched.

 Groome was optioned to Triple-A El Paso to begin the 2023 season, and was one of San Diego's final roster cuts after pitching to a 1.29 ERA with 13 strikeouts in 5 spring appearances.
 He spent the year with Triple–A El Paso, struggling to a 4–10 record and 8.55 ERA with 137 strikeouts across 30 starts.

 Groome was again optioned to Triple-A El Paso to begin the 2024 season.
 In three starts for the Chihuahuas, he compiled a 3.60 ERA with five strikeouts across five innings pitched.
 On June 4, 2024, MLB suspended Groome for one year for violating their gambling policy.

 On June 5, 2025, Groome was reinstated from the restricted list; however he was subsequently non-tendered by the Padres and became a free agent.

+Kansas City Monarchs

+On February 5, 2026, Groome signed with the Caliente de Durango of the Mexican League.
+However, on March 11, Groome was signed by the Kansas City Monarchs of the American Association of Professional Baseball.